Amarillo Proton Pump Inhibitor (PPI) Injury Lawyers

 - Clostridium difficile infection

 Long-term use of PPIs can cause serious harm.
-If you been injured by PPI use, we are here to help you recover just compensation that can cover your medical bills, lost income, and more.
-Please call the Amarillo PPI injury attorneys of Wood Law Firm LLP, at 806-372-WOOD (9663) or contact us now to get started with a free consultation.
-We represent drug injury victims on a contingency fee basis.
-We only get paid if you get paid.
+If you have been injured by PPI use, we are here to help you recover just compensation that can cover your medical bills, lost income, and more.
+We represent drug injury victims on a contingency fee basis, and we only get paid if you get paid.